jmasood2394/medplum/readme.md

 - Docker
 - Docker compose
-- Valid SSL certificates (or use the self-signed certificates in the repository)
+- Valid SSL certificates (or use self-signed certificates)

 #### Installation of Docker and Docker compose: